-In total, we hosted 25 events and consistently increased the number of participants at each event as awareness and excitement for this program spread.
+In total, we hosted 25 events and consistently increased the number of participants each event as awareness and excitement for this program spread.
 From the positive feedback received from this initiative, we plan to roll out the same wellness program at all of the other managed assets in 2019.
-This represents nearly 30,000 tenants that have access to this hosted service.
+This represents an impact of nearly 30,000 tenants that have access to this hosted service.

-25 ess Event Hosted i

-mployees and Tena invited

-HFAITH 8 WELLBEING EVENTS AND ACTIVITIES I WELLBEING EVENIO AND ACTIVITIES
+HEALTH & WELLBEING EVENTS AND ACTIVITIES

-Boardroom Yoga Sound Bath & Reiki Meditation
+Boardroom Yoga

-Blood Drive (3) Flu vaccinations
+Blood Drive (3)

-Stair Climb group and Team Obstacle Course Bike to Work
+Stair Climb group and Team Obstacle Course